List of members of the Regional Council of Tuscany, 2010–2015: Executive branch

 A new government sworn in in April 2013 with the substitutions of Riccardo Nencini with Vittorio Bugli, and of Luca Ceccobao with Vincenzo Ceccarelli.
-In February 2014, Stefania Saccardi joined as vice president.
+Following a shift in the regional political landscape due to Matteo Renzi's appointment as Prime Minister of Italy, on 16 February 2014 president Rossi removed Stella Targetti, Cristina Scaletti, and Salvatore Allocca from the executive, replacing them with Stefania Saccardi, Sara Nocentini, and Emmanuele Bobbio.